 FAIR Counterspin Radio

-CounterSpin is FAIR’s weekly radio show, hosted by Janine Jackson, Steve Rendall and Peter Hart.
-CounterSpin is heard on more than 130 noncommercial stations across the United States and Canada.
-CounterSpin provides a critical examination of the major stories every week, and exposes what the mainstream media might have missed in their own coverage.
+CounterSpin, FAIR’s weekly radio show, provides a critical examination of the major stories every week, and exposes what the mainstream media might have missed in their own coverage.

 The UN says water is a human right, and if people are unable to pay, shutting off their water is a human rights violation.
 That puts the city of Detroit on the wrong side of international law, as well as human decency, with shut-offs affecting thousands of city residents.
 But the water shut-offs are only the latest attack on the poor and public resources in Detroit.
 We'll hear from area activist, Pastor David Alexander Bullock.
 Also this week: Something called the Export-Import Bank started getting some press once Tea Party activists and Republican lawmakers started criticizing it as corporate welfare.
 Pundits say the critics don't know what they're talking about and could threaten American jobs.
 But our guest, consumer advocate Ralph Nader, thinks the bank deserves some scrutiny—and that it's an issue that resonates beyond the Tea Party right.